Welcome to Pivot-RP

 Pivot-RP enables you to mark opportunities in order to track them.
 You can mark highly relevant opportunities, ones that you are actively dealing with, as active.
 Tracking an opportunity enables you to receive updates when the opportunity changes and to get personal reminders about the opportunity's deadlines.

-You can also share opportunities, browse opportunities shared with you, and create alerts to be notified when new opportunities that match certain criteria are added to Pivot.
+You can also share opportunities, browse opportunities shared with you, and create alerts to be notified when new opportunities that match certain criteria are added to Pivot-RP.

 When enabled by your institution, Pivot-RP integrates with Cayuse, enabling your to find a proposal in Pivot-RP and start it in Cayuse.
-See Opening Cayuse from Pivot.
+See Opening Cayuse from Pivot-RP.

 Deadlines indicate any special dates associated with an opportunity, such as the last date to apply for funding.
 Deadlines may be set by the sponsor or by administrators.
 You can also set your own deadlines for an opportunity.